 The Ackerman Summer Institute supports K-12 educators to implement high quality social studies, civics, or economics education in the classroom.
 The Center provides multiple formats of professional development including an evening series during the school year and a Summer Institute as a week-long intensive workshop on a specific topic.
 The goal of our programming is to support elementary and secondary teachers to develop classroom-ready instructional strategies and activities focused on the skills and dispositions associated with citizenship.
 Past topics have included Digital Learning Menus, Creating Digital Content for the Social Studies Classroom, and Incorporating Social Studies into the 90-minute Literacy Block.
-Plans are being developed for the next Ackerman Summer Institute in June of 2018.
-Watch this website and social media for more information.
+Learn more about the Summer Institute >

 College of Education: Purdue University

 100 N. University St., West Lafayette, IN 47907